⚠️⚠️⚠️

 2. “Manual” parallelization

-In personal experience, it can be a bit of a hassle to distribute jobs across different machines, despite the conveniences of the future R package.
+In my personal experience, it can be a bit of a hassle to distribute jobs across different machines, despite the conveniences of the future R package.
 If you’re having such problems, I first highly encourage you to read the basic overview vignette and look up troubleshooting advice on Google.

 Still, demografr provides rudimentary support for “manual” paralelization across multiple machines (each of those machines parallelizing on multiple CPUs), followed by merging simulation runs into a single data set.